azer/lowkick/README.md

-LowKick simplifies running and verifying cross-platform javascript tests on command-line.
+LowKick simplifies running javascript tests on varied environments, from command-line.

 It aims to: